cardinalcss/cardinalcss/README.md

 With media queries, you can then change the `font-size` property on the `<html>` element to a different percentage value, depending on the width of the device/viewport.
 This changes the root font size of the entire project, so that any other CSS values using the `rem` unit will scale accordingly.

-Following a “mobile-first” approach, Cardinal starts with small devices and cascades up to desktop and larger screen resolutions.
+Following a “[mobile first](http://cbrac.co/116bQqk)” approach, Cardinal starts with small devices and cascades up to desktop and larger screen resolutions.

 ### Scalability with REMs and unit-less line heights